HackTheSolarSystem/DrillingEarthsPast/mineral_classifier/README.md

 # Mineral Classifier

-The goal for this section of the hackathon is to attempt to find the "veins" within the acceptable bands provided within the HDR/IMG files.
+The goal for this section is to input an image, and output a directory of all pixels in the image and the similarity of their spectra to each mineral in our library of pure mineral spectra.

-We will need to represent the different wavelength bands as separate images and attempt through CV to find an acceptable process that can attempt to automate the finding of these "veins".

 ## Pre-requesite
 Install: